 Airway and breathing — All patients with septic shock should initially receive 100 percent supplemental oxygen to optimize blood oxygen content and, thus, oxygen delivery to tissues.
 Oxygenation should be monitored using continuous pulse oximetry (SpO2).
 Once adequate perfusion has been restored, supplemental oxygen should be titrated to avoid SpO2 >97 percent to prevent the adverse effects (eg, lung injury and microcirculatory vasoconstriction) associated with hyperoxia and free radical generation .
 (See "Continuous oxygen delivery systems for infants, children, and adults" and "Basic airway management in children".)

 Endotracheal intubation using rapid sequence intubation (RSI) is frequently necessary in children with septic shock to protect the airway, assist with ventilation, and/or promote oxygenation.
 In addition, endotracheal intubation and sedation reduces the work of breathing which may avoid diversion of cardiac output to the muscles of respiration and may improve perfusion to other organs.
 A rapid overview of RSI in children is provided in the table (table 4).
 Emergent endotracheal intubation in children and pediatric rapid sequence intubation (RSI) are discussed in detail separately.
 (See "Emergency endotracheal intubation in children" and "Rapid sequence intubation (RSI) outside the operating room in children: Approach".)

 Key actions when performing RSI in children with septic shock include:

 ●Patients with hemodynamic instability should receive appropriate support with fluid and/or catecholamines (see below) prior to or during intubation.

 ●Ketamine, if available and not contraindicated, is preferable for sedation prior to endotracheal intubation.
-(See "Induction agents for rapid sequence intubation outside the operating room in adults", section on 'Ketamine'.)
+(See "Induction agents for rapid sequence intubation in adults outside the operating room", section on 'Ketamine'.)

 ●Etomidate inhibits cortisol formation and should not be used routinely.
 If etomidate is used, we suggest the following: